 His work has also been published or is forthcoming in academic journals including the Journal of Policy Analysis and Management,Educational Evaluation and Policy Analysis, and Education Finance and Policy, and has received support from the United States government and several philanthropic foundations.

-Chingos’s current research examines time to degree, the potential of information to change the market for higher education, and the effects of school superintendents.
+Chingos’s current research examines time to degree, the potential of information to change the market for higher education, and the effects of state policy on student achievement.
 He received a B.A. in Government and Economics and a Ph.D. in Government, both from Harvard University.